olliethedev/ui-builder/README.md

 ## Changelog

 ### v1.0.0
-- Removed _page_ layer type in favor of using any component as a page.
-This allows for more fexibility, like react-email components.
-You should migrate any layers stored in the database to use the new components.
-You can use the [migrateV2ToV3](lib/ui-builder/store/layer-utils.ts) function in layer-utils.ts to help with the migration.
+- Removed _page_ layer type in favor of using any component type (like `div`, `main`, or custom containers) as the root page layer.
+This enhances flexibility, enabling use cases like building react-email templates directly.
+You should migrate any layers stored in the database to use a standard component type as the root.
+The [migrateV2ToV3](lib/ui-builder/store/layer-utils.ts) function in `layer-utils.ts` can assist with this migration.
-- Component registry is now a prop of the UIBuilder component instead of a standalone file.
+- The `componentRegistry` is now passed as a prop to the `UIBuilder` component instead of being defined in a standalone file.
-- Removed script to generate component definitions from the registry.
-As these were problematic to maintain and were not functioning correctly for complex components.
+- Removed the script used to generate component schema definitions.
+This approach proved problematic to maintain and didn't function correctly for complex components or varying project setups.
+Component schema definitions should now be manually created or generated using project-specific tooling if desired.
+- `pagePropsForm` prop added to `UIBuilder` to allow customization of the form used for editing page-level (root layer) properties.

 ### v0.0.2